Yipara logoYipara

 Cat Acne vs Flea Dirt vs Mites (How to Tell)

 Black specks on a cat's chin are confusing — acne, flea dirt, and mites can all look similar at first glance.
 Here's how to tell them apart.
 Cat acne blackheads: clustered tightly on the chin and lower lip, don't move, don't wash off with water alone, feel like small dots embedded IN the skin.
 Not found elsewhere on the body.
 Flea dirt: small black specks that look like coffee grounds, can be found on the back, belly, and tail base in addition to the chin.
 Key test: wet a white paper towel and rub a speck — flea dirt turns REDDISH-BROWN (it's digested blood), acne blackheads do not change color.
 You may also see fleas themselves moving in the fur.
-Mites (Demodex, Cheyletiella): uncommon, usually cause darkening at hair bases WITH hair loss, crusting, or visible dandruff-like flakes.
+Mites and walking-dandruff mites: uncommon, usually cause darkening at hair bases WITH hair loss, crusting, or visible dandruff-like flakes.
 Requires vet diagnosis with skin scraping.
 If you're unsure, upload a photo — our AI can flag visual patterns to help distinguish between these three possibilities.

 Chronic & Recurring Cat Acne